A history of Littlehampton’s Pier Road and Bayford Road

 Of the two piers that were built to fix its position, the West Pier no longer exists, but the successor to the original East Pier is still there, having been rebuilt first in 1860 and most recently in 2001.

 Unlike its bigger neighbours at Worthing and Bognor, Littlehampton’s wooden pier is small and apart from some seating, has no structures on it.
-It doesn’t feature on the National Pier’s Society list as they consider it to be a breakwater rather than a pier.
+It doesn’t feature on the National Pier’s Society list, as they deem it to be a breakwater rather than a pier.

 The Lighthouse A 40ft pyramidal tower with a light had already been built at what became the start of the pier in 1848.
 This became the rear range for a shorter 26ft tower at the end of the pier, built in 1868.
-Affectionately known as ‘salt & pepper’, both were demolished in 1940 to prevent them being used by the Germans as navigational markers.
+Affectionately known as ‘salt & pepper’, both were demolished in 1940 to prevent them being used by the Germans as navigational markers in WW2 as they were regarded as such well-known landmarks.

 In 1948, the current 23ft concrete tower was erected.
 The front range is a simple green light on a 10ft pole.